-- i. a.
-The facilitators should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - b.
-Teachers are integral in ensuring safety of children in schools as per the guidelines on safety and security of children in schools by MHRD. - ii.
+i. a.
+The facilitators should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.

+b.
+Teachers are integral in ensuring safety of children in schools as per the guidelines on safety and security of children in schools by MHRD.

+- ii.
 Support or assist children who disclose child abuse or are otherwise linked to suspected child abuse. - iii.
 All teachers shall maintain a vigilant outlook and convey their apprehension or knowledge of sexual abuse of any student to the appropriate authority at the earliest. - iv.
-All children must be escorted during travel for school outings. - v.
-Being vigilant and observing signs of bullying and responding quickly and sensitively. - vi.
-Teachers should sensitize children on good touch-bad touch and conduct regular sessions. - vii.
-Promotion of culture of safety in schools. - viii.
-Initiate safety practices through school newsletter, debates, quizzes, etc. - ix.
-Undertake training to detect inappropriate behavior. - x.
-Report inappropriate behavior using the schools reporting behavior. - xi.
+Document observations in detail (date, time, nature of injury/behaviour, any statements made by the child) in cases of major injury. - v.
+All children must be escorted during travel for school outings.

+- vi.
+Being vigilant and observing signs of bullying and responding quickly and sensitively. - vii.
+Teachers should sensitize children on good touch-bad touch and conduct regular sessions. - viii.
+Promotion of culture of safety in schools. - ix.
+Initiate safety practices through school newsletter, debates, quizzes, etc. - x.
+Undertake training to detect inappropriate behavior. - xi.
+Report inappropriate behavior using the schools reporting behavior. - xii.
 Implement the school child safety strategies for its online learning systems such as internet, social media-proactive strategies to detect inappropriate behavior such as online searches Google or Facebook or WhatsApp.